WojciechMula/random-binary-trees/README.rst

 Early rotate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Improvment by "early rotating" --- when newly inserted node would
+Improvement by "early rotating" --- when newly inserted node would
 create a 3-element linear subtree, like::

 	node 1